Andrettin/Wyrmsun/readme.txt

 - Mercenary companies now have a chance to acquire technology when other factions hire troops from them.

 * Maps
-- Added Southern Baltic map for custom games (this is the same map used for the Haimadala's Progeny and Thunraz's Servant scenarios).
-Since this map includes the Jutland peninsula, the 50x96 Jutland map has been removed.
+- Added a 256x256 Southern Baltic map for custom games (this is the same map used for the Haimadala's Progeny and Thunraz's Servant scenarios), replacing the 50x96 Jutland and the 128x128 Malmo maps.
-- Replaced the 128x128 Holmgard map with a new 256x256 Gardariki one.
+- Added a 256x256 Gardariki map, replacing the 128x128 Holmgard one.

 * Scenarios
 - After the "Slay Geirrod" quest is acquired, the area around the portal to Jotunheim is now revealed for a short time (with a special revealer that can see ethereal objects such as portals).
 Additionally, the map is also centered on the portal's location.